Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Roborock S6 MaxV

 The Roborock S6 MaxV and the Roborock S6 are similar vacuums, and you may prefer either one, depending on your preferences.
-The S6 delivers a better cleaning performance on every surface type and has longer battery life.
+The S6 delivers a better cleaning performance on every surface type and has a longer battery life.
 However, the S6 MaxV has a 'ReactiveAI' feature that uses cameras on the front of the vacuum to detect obstacles and move around them.
 It's also slightly smaller.
 Both models come with mopping attachments, but we don't test that feature currently.

 Roborock S4